matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

 <!-- more -->

+**Attention, Attention:** This article is somewhat **work in progress** still.
+Right now I am working on animations for illustrating stuff.
+Come back in a day or two for those.
+Please **provide feedback** already wherever you see potential improvements.

 Hello and welcome back to this series of articles about building a system in **[Clojure](http://clojure.org/)**.
 Last week, we had a first look at dependency injection using the **[component library](https://github.com/stuartsierra/component)** combined with a hint of channel decoupling power.
 You may want to read **[that article first](http://matthiasnehlsen.com/blog/2014/09/24/Building-Systems-in-Clojure-1/)** if you haven’t done so already.

 In this installment, we will look into the first component, the **twitter client**[^1].
 It seems like the natural component to start with as it is our application’s point of entry for twitter’s **streaming data**.
 Since we haven’t done so already, we will also look at the lifecycle of a component.
 Before that, because this component happens to use them, we will look at transducers, a **[recent addition](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)** to Clojure.
 First, though, we will look at the problem at hand, without any language- or library-specific implementation details.